yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/_index.md

 type: indexpage
 ---

-After YugabytDB Anywhere has been installed, the next step is to create provider configurations.
-A provider configuration comprises all the parameters needed to deploy a universe on corresponding provider.
+After YugabytDB Anywhere (YBA) has been installed, the next step is to create provider configurations.
+A provider configuration comprises all the parameters needed to deploy a YugabyteDB universe on corresponding provider.
 This includes cloud credentials, regions and zones, networking details, and more.

-When deploying a universe, YugabyteDB Anywhere uses the provider configuration settings to create and provision the nodes that will make up the universe.
+When deploying a universe, YBA uses the provider configuration settings to create and provision the nodes that will make up the universe.

 <div class="row">